1201 Cedar Lane, Northbrook, IL 60062

 Scale: Be aware of the final size of the object you will be printing.
 Think about how large the final print will be.
 Don’t put too much geometry in a spot that will only be a few millimeters across.

 We have a limited printing area (11.2” L X 6.1” W x 6” H, or 284.4 mm X 154.9 mm X 152.4 mm), so scale your work accordingly.
 In the email that you send in, give a size indication in millimeters of the dimensions of the object.
 Designs should be scaled to those dimensions.
+We are unable to print objects that take more than 10 hours.

 Turn off smooth shading while modeling: Smooth shading is controlled by your software and hardware and changes the look of the geometry.
 Use a faceted shading method that allows you to see each polygon explicitly.
 This is how your model will look when printed.